puchki-chat07/Howdy/getstarted/overview.md

 Utilize and demonstrate the above principles of Progressive Web Apps.
 Use live weather data.
 Provide app-like interactions to allow the user to add cities.
-Then, you will be done!
+Then, you will be really done!